 Towson University is developing both objective accessibility standards for its public website and a better perspective on the applied needs of audiences who use technology adaptations when interacting with website content.

 TU’s home page and website page templates are built to Section 508 web accessibility standards.
 The Office of Technology Services (OTS) uses PowerMapper site accessibility reporting software to identify and help repair section 508 issues on the university’s 18,000+ content pages.

 Top-level and business-critical legacy videos on our public website are either captioned or include a link to a transcript.
 Campus video production departments are captioning all new top-level video projects.

 Towson University provides training to assist TU public website contributors in understanding accessibility standards and how to achieve them when posting content.
-TU website contributors have started a large audit project to update any existing Section 508 issues on our site.
+Public-facing content on the TU website is regularly audited to ensure compliance with section 508 guidelines and remediate any issues.

 Towson University website visitors who are having trouble using an adaptive technology with our site are asked to send an email with the page’s web address and a description of the problem to ada AT_TOWSON.

 The Towson University Bookstore has recently adopted the Direct Access and Affordable Course Materials Initiative.
 This program provides accessible interactive course materials at reduced costs.
 This program uses RedShelf's eReader.
 For more information about the accessibility features of program, check out Redshelf's eReader Accessibility Information.

 For technology accessibility training information, dates and times, please see the OTS workshop calendar.